 Here’s a snapshot of this new Baqsimi product, including cost and what’s ahead for the glucagon market:

-- Ready-to-Use Dispenser: This is a 3 mg dose of glucagon that's for a single use, housed in a compact, portable, ready-to-use plastic dispenser.
-The full dose is used up upon acting, so this doesn't allow for mini-dosing (which is not yet FDA OK'd, but done by many patients off-label using traditional injectable glucagon).
+- Ready-to-Use Dispenser: This is a 3 mg dose of glucagon that’s for a single use, housed in a compact, portable, ready-to-use plastic dispenser.
+The full dose is used up upon acting, so this doesn’t allow for mini-dosing (which is not yet FDA OK’d, but done by many patients off-label using traditional injectable glucagon).
+Interestingly, the dispenser is actually developed by Illinois-based company AptarGroup, which maufacturers this Unidose Device for multiple powder-form drugs beyond just glucagon and diabetes.

 - Mini-Dosing: Not with Baqsimi, Lilly says.
 This is a once-and-done dispenser, where you use the full 3 mg dose at one time.
 You push the plunger until the green line disappears, indicating 100% of the dose has been given.
 The company says it hasn’t explored glucagon mini-dosing to date because it has been focused on this easer-to-use emergency rescue glucagon.